 Once the semester begins, the College fee is nonrefundable, unless class is canceled by the College.

 Program Service or Course Activity Fees

-The Program Service Fee is refundable only if students withdraw completely before the end of the first week of classes.
+The Program Service Fee is refundable only if the student withdraws completely before the end of the first week of classes.
 After that date, the Program Service Fee is nonrefundable.
-Special activity fees, such as lab fees, art materials, course fees, etc., are not refundable after the 100 percent refund period for tuition ends.
+Special activity fees, such as lab fees, art materials, etc., are not refundable after the tuition ceases to be 100 percent refundable.

 Any courses with components taught at the Outdoor Education Center at Raquette Lake have fees attached specifically for that experience.
 During the official add/drop period, Outdoor Education Center fees are fully refundable.
 Students will incur 50 percent liability for the fee for any withdrawal after the end of the official withdrawal period, but at least 15 days prior to the session at Raquette Lake.
 No refunds of Outdoor Education Center fees are given for any withdrawal that occurs within the 14-day period immediately preceding the Raquette Lake experience.

 Room refunds are based upon the date personal belongings are removed from the room and check-out procedures have been followed.
 In addition to forfeiture of the $150 room deposit, students who occupy a room for three weeks or less will receive a prorated refund based on the weekly charge for the number of weeks (or partial weeks) housed.
 Students who occupy a room after the Saturday following the third full week of occupancy in the residence halls will be liable for the entire semester's room rent.
 Terminations of the housing license due to judicial sanctioning do not receive a refund of room charges.
 Voluntary termination of the housing license will result in assessment of $150 termination fee.

 Dining plan options may be changed only by written request filed at the ASC Office in Neubig Hall prior to the close of business on the Friday of the first full week of classes.